MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/nf-dxgi-idxgiswapchain-present.md

 <h3><a id="Variable_refresh_rate_displays"></a><a id="variable_refresh_rate_displays"></a><a id="VARIABLE_REFRESH_RATE_DISPLAYS"></a>Variable refresh rate displays</h3>
 It is a requirement of variable refresh rate displays that tearing is enabled.
-The <a href="/windows/desktop/api/dxgi1_5/nf-dxgi1_5-idxgifactory5-checkfeaturesupport">CheckFeatureSupport</a> method can be used to determine if this feature is available, and to set the required flags refer to the descriptions of <a href="/windows/desktop/direct3ddxgi/dxgi-present">DXGI_PRESENT_ALLOW_TEARING</a> and <a href="/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_chain_flag">DXGI_SWAP_CHAIN_FLAG_ALLOW_TEARING</a>, and the <b>Variable refresh rate displays/Vsync off</b> section of <a href="/windows/desktop/direct3ddxgi/dxgi-1-5-improvements">DXGI 1.5 Improvements</a>.
+The <a href="/windows/desktop/api/dxgi1_5/nf-dxgi1_5-idxgifactory5-checkfeaturesupport">CheckFeatureSupport</a> method can be used to determine if this feature is available, and to set the required flags refer to the descriptions of <a href="/windows/desktop/direct3ddxgi/dxgi-present">DXGI_PRESENT_ALLOW_TEARING</a> and <a href="/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_chain_flag">DXGI_SWAP_CHAIN_FLAG_ALLOW_TEARING</a>, and the <b>Variable refresh rate displays/Vsync off</b> section of <a href="/windows/desktop/direct3ddxgi/variable-refresh-rate-displays#variable-refresh-rate-displaysvsync-off">Variable refresh rate displays</a>.

 ## -see-also